GK2103/Sales-and-Customer-Data-Analysis-Project/README.md

 # Sales-and-Customer-Data-Analysis-Project
-- Power Point Presentation has both the PowerBI dashboard and the findings obtained from the data
+- The Power Point Presentation in the repository has both the PowerBI dashboard and the findings obtained from the data

 ##### Problem Area:
 This project involves analyzing dummy data for a company and its customer loyalty system.
 The analysis aims to present an update on sales performance, changes in customer behaviour, and data-driven insights and recommendations through a PowerBI dashboard and PowerPoint presentation, supported by evidence from the data.